GibranBenitez/IPN-hand/README.md

-# IPN-hand
-The IPN Hand Dataset for Continuous Hand Gesture Recognition
+# The IPN Hand Dataset for Continuous Hand Gesture Recognition

 Data, annotations and baseline models will be available soon